sazh0/Machine-Failure-Prediction-System_PreCheck/README.md

 ## 📌 About The Project

-In Aramco's Distribution Projects Division, equipment was frequently used without proper pre-use checks — leading to unexpected failures, safety risks, project delays, and increased maintenance costs.
+In Aramco's Distribution Projects Division, equipment was frequently used without proper preuse checks, leading to unexpected failures, safety risks, project delays, and increased maintenance costs.

-**PreCheck** solves this by leveraging machine learning to analyze equipment parameters (torque, tool wear time, process temperature) and predict whether a machine will fail — and what type of failure to expect — before it happens.
+**PreCheck** solves this by leveraging machine learning to analyze equipment parameters (torque, tool wear time, process temperature) and predict whether a machine will fail, and what type of failure to expect, before it happens.
 The system was built end-to-end: from data analysis and model training to a full web interface accessible to non-technical stakeholders.

 ### ✨ Key Features